 Windows Remote Management and WMI

-Windows Remote Management can be used to retrieve data exposed by Windows Management Instrumentation (WMI).
+Windows Remote Management can be used to retrieve data exposed by Windows Management Instrumentation (WMI and MI).
 You can obtain WMI data with scripts or applications that use the WinRM Scripting API or through the Winrm command-line tool.

 WinRM supports most of the familiar WMI classes and operations, including embedded objects.
 WinRM can leverage WMI to collect data about resources or to manage resources on a Windows-based operating system.
 That means that you can obtain data about objects such as disks, network adapters, services, or processes in your enterprise through the existing set of WMI classes.
 You can also access the hardware data that is available from the standard WMI IPMI provider.

 Windows Server 2003 with SP1 and Windows Server 2003: You cannot obtain WMI data through WinRM because the service is not available.

 You can reference a WMI class as a resource in WinRM and in the WS-Management protocol: a type of managed entity, like a service or a disk.

 A WMI class or method is identified by a URI, just as any other resource is when using the WS-Management protocol.
 The URI can specify a WMI resource (class), a WMI action (method), or identify a specific instance of a class in messages sent over a network.
 For more information, see Resource URIs.